 At FVB Psychologists, Dr. Fleming conducts assessments in both criminal and civil cases and, in individual and couples therapy, he works with adults who are struggling with a variety of mental health issues including anxiety, depression, impulse and control disorders, self-injurious behaviour, relationship problems, coping with illness and disability, posttraumatic stress disorder, and the death of a loved one.
-Dr. Fleming is also a consulting psychologist to the Toronto Police Service, the Peel Regional Police, and to the pilot recruitment programmes at Air Canada and Jazz Aviation LP.
+Dr. Fleming is also a consulting psychologist to numerous police services and major Canadian commercial airlines.

 Parenting After the Death of a Child

 Dr Stephen Fleming discusses parenting after the death of a child.
 Parents live the duality of devastation and regeneration as they struggle to parent their surviving children.

 Parenting After the Death of a Child: A Practitioner’s Guide